GTDev87/themostgreg-site/frontend/src/content/proposals/emmanuel_baptist_church/index.md

 ---

-#### I want your site to have a clean single page that displays all important information about services quickly.
+#### I want the site to be simple and clean

 ![unsplash.com](https://as1.ftcdn.net/jpg/00/69/02/14/500_F_69021405_4N6x5rfqo85wlky09HyaeAm9xDr5aklV.jpg)

 ---

-#### It will

-- direct the congregation to upcoming events and projects happening.
-- display the churches motto/beliefs on the front page in a quick an concise manner.
-- easily show the blog of the pastoral staff.
+I Recommend

+- A simpler interface for website (especially on mobile mobile).
+- removal of dead links (don't bring you to another page) or pages that have no information.
+- A front page that displays relevant service times and church projects.
+- Analytics to see how many users donate, who is on the site and when and just to track which pages the members use.

 ---

-#### I recommend:

-- Removing dead links on the site.
-And pages that have no information.
-- Having an easier to understand calendar about upcoming events and services.
-- A blog where pastors can upload their content themselves.
-- Adding Google analytics to see which pages are used.
+## STEPS OPTIONS

 ---

-## STEPS
+### From what I've seen I see two possibilities where I can help the EBC.

 ---

-#### From what I've seen I see two possibilities where I can help the EBC.

----

-#### Option 1: I can clean up your existing Wordpress site which involves:
+### Option 1: I can clean up your existing Wordpress site which involves:

 - removing dead links
 - This requires just managing the Wordpress content and keeping it up to date.